What is Oxycodone?

 Socially, oxycodone use disorder can result in isolation as the priorities in your life shift to reflect dependencies on the medication.
 Building on that, addiction and misuse can also result in alienation from friends, family and loved ones as it’s not uncommon behaviour in individuals addicted to drugs to continue using them despite negative reactions from those close to them.
 In line with these symptoms, performance in athletics, academics and work may greatly suffer.

 In addition to the risky behaviour required to attain oxycodone through a drug dealer or on the black market, addicts may exhibit other dangerous or risky behaviour that puts others in harm’s way.
 This could mean things like mixing oxycodone with alcohol or hard drugs and then operating a motor vehicle.
-Not only does this put the individual that’s addicted to the substance at risk, but rather any ordinary people in society that may take to the road or walk down a sidewalk on a given day.
+Not only does this put the individual who’s addicted to the substance at risk, but rather any ordinary people in society who may take to the road or walk down a sidewalk on a given day.

 It’s possible that oxycodone addicts may not know that they are addicted to the substance.
 One surefire way to determine if a dependency has been created is to watch out for withdrawal symptoms when an oxycodone user has gone without the substance for a short period of time.
 The withdrawal symptoms vary from person to person but are often more obvious in cases of severe or prolonged addiction.